n8n-io/n8n-docs/docs/hosting/configuration/task-runners.md

 ![Task runner overview](/_images/hosting/configuration/task-runner-concept.png)

 Task runners connect to the task broker using a websocket connection.
-A task requester submits a task request to the broker, which will be picked up by an available task runner.
+A task requester submits a task request to the broker where an available task runner can pick it up for execution.

 The runner executes the task and submits the results to the task requester.
 The task broker coordinates communication between the runner and the requester.